minego/phnx/README_DC.txt

 Modified emoji.js and emoji-dialog-assistant.js and added new V2.0 emojione pngs.
 Modified phnx.css to scale emoji in details toaster a little larger.
-Modified compose.js and phnx.css to have preview of tweet including emoji
+Modified compose.js and phnx.css to have preview of tweet including emoji Modified tweet.js, preferences-assistant.js and app-globals.js to allow use of LuneTube on phones (non-TP devices)